shogun-toolbox/docs/INSTALL.md

 ## Problems?
 Got stuck?
 Found a bug?
 Help?  <a name="manual-problems"></a>

 In case you have a problem building Shogun, please open an [issue on github](https://github.com/shogun-toolbox/shogun/issues) with your system details, *exact* commands used, and logs posted as a [gist](https://gist.github.com/).

+## CMake tips <a name="manual-cmake"></a>
+CMake is a beast.
+Make sure to read the [docs](https://cmake.org/documentation/) and [CMake_Useful_Variables](http://cmake.org/Wiki/CMake_Useful_Variables).
+Make sure to understand the concept of [out of source builds](https://cmake.org/Wiki/CMake_FAQ#Out-of-source_build_trees).
+Here are some tips on common options that are useful

+Getting a list of possible interfaces to enable:

+    grep -E "OPTION.*(Modular)" CMakeLists.txt

+Specify a different swig executable:

+    cmake -DSWIG_EXECUTABLE=/usr/bin/swig_custom

+To specify a different compiler, see [CMake FAQ, "How do I use a different compiler?"](http://www.cmake.org/Wiki/CMake_FAQ#How_do_I_use_a_different_compiler.3F).
+You might have to delete the build directory or clear the cmake cache otherwise for this to work.

+    CC=/path/to/gcc CXX=/path/to/g++ cmake ..

+In case header files or libraries are not at standard locations one needs to manually adjust the libray and include paths, `-DCMAKE_INCLUDE_PATH=/my/include/path` and `-DCMAKE_LIBRARY_PATH=/my/library/path`.

+## Customized Python environments <a name="manual-python"></a>
+Often, there are multiple Python versions installed on the system.
+There are various reasons for this, i.e. Linux without root access, MacOS + homebrew, using [Anaconda](https://www.continuum.io/downloads) or [virtualenv](https://virtualenv.pypa.io).
+If Shogun is executed using a different Python version that the one it was built against, one will observe crashes when importing Shogun.
+If this is your setup, you need to make sure that Shogun is both **built** and **executed** against the Python environment of **your** choice.
+For that, you need to do something similar to

+    cmake -DPYTHON_INCLUDE_DIR=/path/to/python/include/dir -DPYTHON_LIBRARY=path/to/python/libpythonVERSION.{so|dynlib} -DPYTHON_EXECUTABLE:/path/to/python/executable -DPYTHON_PACKAGES_PATH=/path/to/python/dist-packages ..

+For example, for `brew` installed Python under MacOC, use something like:

+    cmake -DPYTHON_INCLUDE_DIR=/usr/local/Cellar/python/2.7.5/Frameworks/Python.framework/Headers -DPYTHON_LIBRARY=/usr/local/Cellar/python/2.7.5/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib  -DPythonModular=ON ..

+Under Linux, where you want to use Python 3, which is not the system's default:

+    cmake -DPYTHON_INCLUDE_DIR=/usr/include/python3.3 -DPYTHON_EXECUTABLE:FILEPATH=/usr/bin/python3 -DPYTHON_PACKAGES_PATH=/usr/local/lib/python3.3/dist-packages -DPythonModular=ON ..

+On a Linux cluster without root access, using [Anaconda](https://www.continuum.io/downloads) (note you will need to activate your environment everytime you want to run Shogun):

+    source path/to/anaconda/bin/activate
+    cmake -DCMAKE_INSTALL_PREFIX=path/to/shogun/install/dir -DPYTHON_INCLUDE_DIR=path/to/anaconda/include/python2.7/ -DPYTHON_LIBRARY=path/to/anaconda/lib/libpython2.7.so  -DPYTHON_EXECUTABLE=path/to/anaconda/bin/python -DPythonModular=On ..

+## Windows build <a name="manual-windows"></a>

+Please see our [AppVeyor](https://ci.appveyor.com/project/vigsterkr/shogun) build.
+It is recommended to use "Visual Studio 14 2015" or "MSBuild".
+You will need to adjust all path names to the Windows style, e.g.

+    git clone https://github.com/shogun-toolbox/shogun.git C:\projects\shogun
+    git submodule -q update --init
+    cd C:\projects\shogun
+    md build && cd build

+You need to specify a different generator in cmake (to match your IDE), e.g.

+    cmake -G"Visual Studio 14 2015 Win64" -DCMAKE_BUILD_TYPE=Release -DBUILD_META_EXAMPLES=OFF -DENABLE_TESTING=ON ..

+Compiling works as

+    msbuild "C:\projects\shogun\build\shogun.sln" /verbosity:minimal /t:Clean /p:Configuration=Release /p:Platform=x64

+Note: If you use /m in msbuild command without specifying the number, it may occur out of memory errors.